pcstout/syn-reports/README.md

   -h, --help            show this help message and exit

 Commands:
-  {entity-permissions,user-project-access,user-teams,team-members}
+  {benefactor-permissions,entity-permissions,user-project-access,user-teams,team-members}
+    benefactor-permissions
+                        Report the unique permissions on a Synapse entity and all its child entities.
     entity-permissions  Report the permissions of each user and team on a Synapse entity.
+    user-project-access
-    user-project-access Report the projects a user has access to.
+                        Report the projects a user has access to.
 NOTE: Only public projects or projects the user executing this script has access to will be reported. user-teams          Report the teams a user is a member of.